bnln7/comp423-course-notes/docs/tutorials/go-setup.md

 }
 ```
 `devcontainer.json` files follow the above format.
-**`"name"` names the dev container.
+    * `name` names the dev container.
 This name can be seen when the dev container is running.
-**`image` indicates the development environment that will be used
+    * `image` indicates the development environment that will be used
-**`extensions` installs the necessary extensions inside the dev container for the correct environment
+    * `extensions` installs the necessary extensions inside the dev container for the correct environment
-**`postCreateCommand` runs the command specified after it right after the dev container is created
+    * `postCreateCommand` runs the specified command right after the dev container is created
 4. Reopen the project in a VSCode Dev Container by pressing `Ctrl+Shift+P` or `Cmd+Shift+P`.
 Wait for everything to be installed.
 It should be finished when you see a message in the terminal asking you to press any button to terminate.
 Once you see the message, press any button or open a new terminal.
 5. Running
 ```